AbigailSchidler/leetcode-prep/june-2025/june-15/notes.md

 It is more efficient to not have `first` and `second` index savers.
 I can instead use a `nums` array to store specific values and sum the entire array at the end using `return sum(nums)`.

+## Problem 3: Plus One (Easy)

+### Approach

+My approach in adding one to the integer was very simple by adding one to the last element in `digits` through `digits[len(digits) - 1] += 1`.
+After this, I realized that there are cases when the last digit is 9, and adding 1 to it makes it 10, which does not follow the correct formatting of the list `digits`.
+I knew that I had to find a way to move over that digit by one, which brought up another issue where the original number was 99, or 999, or anything with a long list of 9s.
+I quickly figured out I can just locate where the current issue digit element is and update accordingly.

+When the issue digit was at the front of the list, I had to add another element to `digits` at the front of the list to accomodate for the new 1 to add to `digits`.

+### Initialization

+There was little initialization in this problem.
+The first step was just to add one to the last element in the list.

+### Algorithm

+If the last digit in `digits` was 9, we entere into a while loop that continues to find any 10s in `digits` and reformats it to the correct format of only one digit per element in `digits`.

+While there still existed a 10 in the list, I located the problem element and set `digits[index]` to 0.
+Then, I split into cases based on the placement of the problem element.

+If the problem element was at the front (index 0), then I appended another element to the front of `digits` and assigned its value to 1.
+Otherwise, I add 1 to the element located at `index - 1`.

+Finally, I return `digits`.

+### Challenges

+The main challenge was trying to remember how to find the location of a digit element to fix, as well as append to the front of the list.
+Both were easy to figure out by looking up documentation about a list in python.

+### Extra Notes

+This is an optimal solution!